EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 **Figure 2**.
 Example of a well-formatted input sequence

-You can search against all of the sequences in the database ('All'), or restrict your search to full length sequences partial sequences only (see :ref:`Partial and full length peptides`).
+You can search against all of the sequences in the database ('All'), or restrict your search to full length sequences or partial sequences only (see :ref:`Partial and full length peptides`).

 .. figure:: images/sequence_search_db_select.png
    :scale: 50 %

 **Figure 3**.
-How to select the peptide database to search against?
+How to select the peptide database to search against

 -----------
 Result page
 -----------

-On completion a list of matching sequences is shown in order of E-value significance.
+On completion, a list of matching sequences is shown in order of E-value significance.
 Since identical peptides could be derived from different samples and runs, we use a unique hash sum (SHA256) as the sequence identifier.
-The mapping to UniProt identifiers and EBI Metagenomics run/sample accessions can be switched on by selecting 'Customize' on the results page and checking the appropriate boxes.
+The mapping to UniProt identifiers and EBI Metagenomics run/sample accessions can be switched on by selecting ‘Customise’ on the results page and checking the appropriate boxes.

 .. figure:: images/sequence_search_result_custom2.png
    :scale: 50 %